keptn/keptn/distributor/README.md

 PUBSUB_RECIPIENT_PATH: "/event-path
 ```

-This will cause the distributor to forward all incoming events for its subscribed topic to `http://my-service:9000/event-path`.
+This causes the distributor to forward all incoming events for its subscribed topic to `http://my-service:9000/event-path`.

-The execution plane service will then be able to access the distributor's Keptn API proxy at `http://localhost:8081/`, and can forward events by sending them to `http://localhost:8081/event`.
+The execution plane service can then access the distributor's Keptn API proxy at `http://localhost:8081/`, and can forward events by sending them to `http://localhost:8081/event`.
-The Keptn API services will then be reachable for the execution plane service via the following URLs:
+The Keptn API services are then reachable for the execution plane service via the following URLs:

 - Mongodb-datastore: